morozov-yury/webcad/README.md

 ######Spring, Hibernate, Vaadin, CSS
 ======
-It’s user-friendly web application that allows easily run multiple batch simulations of digital devices through Xilinx system.
+It’s a user-friendly web application that allows multiple batch simulations of digital devices to run conveniently through Xilinx system.
 Since such simulations require a rather large amount of time and hardware costs, computing process was implemented within multi-processor cluster with 93 two-threaded cores.

 #### Few screenshots: